yukondude/Twempest/README.rst

                               twempest.conf file must exist in this location.
                               [default: ~/.twempest]
       -f, --render-file TEXT  The file name (template tags allowed) for the rendered tweets.
+If the file already exists, the rendered tweet will be appended to it.
 If omitted, tweets will be rendered to STDOUT.
-      -p, --render-path TEXT  The directory path (template tags allowed) to write the rendered tweets.  [default: .]
+      -p, --render-path TEXT  The directory path (template tags allowed) to write the rendered tweet files.
+The directory path will be created if it doesn't exist.  [default: .]
       -@, --replies           Include @replies in the list of retrieved tweets.
       -r, --retweets          Include retweets in the list of retrieved tweets.
       -V, --version           Show version and exit.